When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

 And don’t worry, water shoes don’t have to be ugly.
 I found some really cute water shoes here.

-If you plan on doing some hiking then bring some sneakers.
+If you plan on doing some hiking then also bring some sneakers.

 What to Wear During Rainy Season in Bora Bora

 The rainy season in Bora Bora runs from November until April.